dushanka-dev/martial-arts-academy/README.md

 * Contact Form section

     * Users can easily fill out the contact form and contact the gym.
-    * User can see direct contact details of the gym on the hand side of the page.
+    * User can see direct contact details of the gym on the right hand side of the page.
     * Address is shown so users can visit the gym.

     <br>